Shivzz07/Capstone_Project_Final/README.md

 ## Overview

-[his project converts long academic PDFs or notes into structured learning content.
+This project converts long academic PDFs or notes into structured learning content.
 Using LangGraph workflow, the system:

 1) Extracts text from PDFs